 Many of us keep our eyes on the number of calories and fat grams there are in an ingredient or dish.
 But it is also important to know how many calories there are in a gram of fat.
 If you are watching your weight or trying to shed some pounds, only cutting calories may not do the trick if there is a decent amount of fat present in the food you are eating.

-Each gram of fat contains 9 calories, which is more than double what is found in protein and carbohydrates.
-So you can see why a diet high in fat can lead to weight gain.
+Each gram of fat contains nine calories, which is more than double what is found in protein and carbohydrates.
 In addition to reading labels carefully, understanding exactly what a calorie is will help you make better eating choices.

 What Is a Calorie?